 WECC is a 501(c)(4) social welfare organization funded through Load-Serving Entity (LSE) assessments authorized by the Federal Energy Regulatory Commission (FERC) under Section 215 of the Federal Power Act.
-WECC's mission is to effectively and efficiently mitigate risks to the reliability and security of the Western Interconnection's Bulk Power System (BPS), while carrying out its delegated responsibilities as a Regional Entity.
-WECC operates under a delegation agreement with the North American Electric Reliability Corporation (NERC) and pursuant to its bylaws.
-WECC executes its mission informed and assisted by working with a broad community of stakeholders and two advisory bodies-the Member Advisory Committee (MAC) and the Western Interconnection Regional Advisory Body (WIRAB).
+WECC's mission is to effectively and efficiently reduce risks to the reliability and security of the Western Interconnection's Bulk Power System (BPS).
+WECC operates under a delegation agreement with the North American Electric Reliability Corporation (NERC) and in accordance with its Bylaws.
+WECC executes its mission while working with a broad community consisting of industry stakeholders and two advisory bodies: the Member Advisory Committee (MAC) and the Western Interconnection Regional Advisory Body (WIRAB).

-The Western Interconnection is a geographic area in which the use and generation of electricity are synchronized.
-This area includes all or part of 14 western states in the United States, the Canadian provinces of British Columbia and Alberta, and a part of Baja California Norte, Mexico.
-WECC delivers on its mission through:
+The Western Interconnection is a geographic area in which the use and generation of electricity is synchronized.
+This area includes all or part of 14 Western states in the United States, the Canadian provinces of British Columbia and Alberta, and a portion of Baja California Norte, Mexico.

+WECC delivers its mission through: